unovue/radix-vue/docs/content/meta/ComboboxRoot.md

     'type': '((val: string[] | number[] | false[] | true[] | Record<string, any>[], term: string) => string[] | number[] | false[] | true[] | Record<string, any>[])',
     'required': false
   },
     {
+    'name': 'inputEnterFunction',
+    'description': '<p>Custom function for handling combobox input enter event that preserves native event.
+By default, when user presses enter on <code>ComboboxInput</code>, the currently selected item is automatically selected, triggering a click event.
+This might not be ideal in some cases (example: search suggestions box), where pressing enter should trigger a different action.
+For such cases, you can provide a custom function to handle the enter event.</p>\n', 'type': '((event: InputEvent, selectedValue: AcceptableValue | undefined) => void)', 'required': false
+  }
+  {
     'name': 'modelValue',
     'description': '<p>The controlled value of the Combobox.
 Can be binded with with <code>v-model</code>.</p>\n',